Epiphan & Drivers Kit | TVPLAY Hardware

 Authorize users to access it.

-This means that you can configure the Pearl Nano so that only certain users or groups of users have access to it, based on information stored in an LDAP server.
+This means that you can configure the Pearl Nano so that only certain users or groups of users have access to it, based on information stored on an LDAP server.
 This can be useful in environments where there are many users or where fine-grained access control is required, such as in a company or educational institution.

 Integration with Crestron systems.